Toru Yano

-Toru Yano (矢野 通, Yano Tōru) is a Japanese professional wrestler, signed to New Japan Pro-Wrestling (NJPW), and is one-third of the current NEVER Openweight 6-Man Tag Team Champions with Spiritech (Master Wato and Yoh in their first reign as a team and his record-setting seventh individually.
-He was also one-third of the inaugural NEVER Openweight 6-Man Tag Team Champions.
+Toru Yano (矢野 通, Yano Tōru) is a Japanese professional wrestler, signed to New Japan Pro-Wrestling (NJPW).
+He was one-third of the inaugural NEVER Openweight 6-Man Tag Team Champions.
 He is also a three-time IWGP Tag Team Champion and two-time GHC Tag Team Champion, and was the KOPW 2020 and the KOPW 2021 Provisional Champion.

 He is mainly known as a comic relief wrestler, often cheating in an attempt to secure quick wins in his matches.
 Though often positioned below NJPW's top wrestlers, Yano has gained a reputation as a spoiler, occasionally scoring upset wins over bigger names and feuding with other elite wrestlers.